zopefoundation/zope.interface/docs/verify.rst

 .. doctest::

    >>> verify_foo()
-   The object <Foo...> has failed to implement interface ...IFoo:
+   The object <...Foo...> has failed to implement interface ...IFoo:
        Does not declaratively implement the interface
        The base.IBase.x attribute was not provided
        The module.IFoo.y attribute was not provided